Venue: West Hall 340

 This seminar is cohosted by the Michigan Institute for Computational Discovery (MICDE) and the Michigan Institute for Data Science (MIDAS).
 Dr. Song will be hosted by Dr. George Zhang, Professor of Ecology and Evolutionary Biology.

 This is a hybrid event and will be held in-person and broadcast online via Zoom.
-In-person location and link to Zoom registration will be posted soon.
 Note: You may register after the event has started.

 Questions?
 Email MICDEemail@example.com